Daily Admission Fees (included in a Monthly or Annual Recreation Center Membership)

 A program designed for ages 3 to 6 years.
 This tot beginner program is designed to make the skaters more comfortable and in control when they are on the ice.
-The Snowplow program is built on 3 levels.
-Snowplow Sam 1 introduces skills such as: marching across the ice (both forward and backward), gliding, and the proper falling and standing techniques.
-Snowplow Sam 2 introduces skills such as: swizzles, slaloms in and out of obstacles, and stronger forward and backward skating.
+The Snowplow program is built on 4 levels.
+Snowplow Sam 1 introduces skills such as marching across the ice (both forward and backward), gliding, and the proper falling and standing techniques.
+Snowplow Sam 2 introduces skills such as swizzles, dips, and stronger forward and backward skating.
 Snowplow Sam 3 introduces skills such as backward swizzles, snowplow stops, one-foot gliding.
 Sam 4 continues to perfect forward skating skills, and introduces two foot turns.

 A program designed for the beginner skater ages 6 years and over.
 Students learn proper falling and standing skills, forward and backward skating, two-foot glides, hopping, and beginning stops.
 Children learn to be comfortable on skates and really enjoy the ice.
 Recommended for figure skating and hockey.

 For those skaters who want to progress to the advanced levels of figure skating.
-Freestyle 1-4 and Junior Club cover all of the basic jumps, spins and footwork to become a competitive figure skater are covered while working on the Freestyle 2-6 badges.
+All of the basic jumps, spins and footwork to become a competitive figure skater are covered while working on the Freestyle 2-6 badges.

 A program designed for the beginning adult who has never skated, or has yet to achieve a smooth stroke and gliding motion.
 Skills to be introduced are falling and recovery, forward strides and glides, backward skating, two-foot glides, and forward chasses.
 Beginning and Advanced classes available – each class is customized to work on the skills you would like to improve on.